How to Make a Perfect Portfolio

 - model, etc.

-Recently, examples of their professional activity also began to provide PR-specialists, teachers, programmers, builders, confectioners, all those whose work can be seen in reality.
+Recently, examples of their professional activity also began to provide PR specialists, teachers, programmers, builders, and confectioners, all of those whose work can be seen in reality.
 Also, the portfolio will be relevant if you have created something fundamentally new.
 For example, a university teacher who created his program or your work is project-based.

 If you are an accountant, public servant, clerk, or pharmacist, then you are unlikely to need to showcase your work.
 Usually, the employer makes it clear what candidate he expects for examples of work.
 Therefore, vacancies can often be found with the note «Please include portfolio references in the CV».

 Examples of your work can be provided to the employer either electronically or in hard copy.
 An online portfolio is sent with a resume to make it easier for the employer to decide on the application.

 Applicants take the job interview with them for a visual demonstration of their skills.
 When creating a portfolio in any format, you need to follow a few simple rules to get a potential manager to consider your talent.

 A portfolio should not be a reliable document with an unclear structure.
 Divide your work into categories: yes, a photographer can have family, subject matter, wedding, and street photography.
 A journalist has analytics, reports, interviews, feuilletons, and more.
 It will help your employer understand that you are not a specialist and are not afraid of new challenges.

 Also, think about the principle of sorting in headings: alphabetical order, direction, date, distance, etc. Specialists advise you to place jobs in the portfolio from older to new so that you will show an employer your professional growth and experience.